Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 	- Hard-deletes may be required by regulatory processes.

 **Bronze Inmgestion Patterns**
-- **Singleplex Ingestion**: Every Raw data to a Delta Lake
+- **Singleplex Ingestion**: Every Raw data to a Delta Lake, usually works well fro Batch processing.
 - **Mutiplex Ingestion**: For nearly real-time data ingestion, normaly from a pop up system.
 	- Do not use the pop up system as bronze leyer as they are not real tables and have limited time of retention.
+Normally every topic will be later split in tables, but at first from the Stream system to Data Lakehause are all together in one table.

 ![](img/Bronze_Patterns.PNG)